-The appointment and role of alternate members shall be set forth in the By-laws.
+Representative Board Members have no term limit.

-Article 11: Resignation of Board members
+Article 11: Resignation and replacement of Board members

-Board members can resign at any time.
-Modalities and effect of a resignation shall be set forth in the By-laws.
+The Operating Procedures prescribe the process for resignation and replacement of Board members and Alternate Board Members.

 Article 12: Organisation of the Board

-Board members will select the Chair and a Vice Chair of the Board from among their own voting members, it being understood that the Vice Chair shall be chosen from among the voting members of the Board (not Alternate Board Members).
+Board members will select the Chair and a Vice Chair of the Board from among their own voting members (not Alternate Board Members).
+At the time of appointment as Chair or Vice Chair and, during their service, the Chair and Vice Chair shall be and remain a voting Board member.

+The Chair will, at the time of appointment as Chair and, during their service as Chair, be an Unaffiliated Board Member.